 “Most queer spaces in Victoria try their best to be inclusive.
 However, the queer community is not immune to the social forces that shape our society,” says Joban Dhanoa, co-facilitator at the Q+ Crew.
 “Racism and discrimination can persist, making it additionally challenging to feel like your whole identity is honored and seen.”

 Enter the Q+ Crew.
-Started in September 2020 by the ICA’s Youth and Family Services team, the Q+ Crew offers weekly support group sessions for LGBTQ+ immigrant and BIPOC Victorian youth.
+Started in September 2020 by the ICA’s Youth and Family Services team, the Q+ Crew offers weekly peer support sessions for LGBTQ2S+ immigrant and racialized Victorian youth.
 They aim to build community, process experiences and emotions while envisioning a more inclusive city.
-The idea came from a need to overcome a gap in mental health services specifically for LGBTQ+ immigrants and refugees, as well as recognizing the same need existing within the wider queer and trans BIPOC community in Victoria
+The idea came from a need to address gaps in mental health services specifically for LGBTQ2S+ immigrants and refugees, as well as recognizing the same need existing within the wider queer and trans BIPOC community in Victoria.

 Finding the right language to describe emotions and experiences can be difficult, especially when talking about identity, community and sense of belonging.
 By using art, the group encourages participants to move beyond analysis towards embodying and feeling their emotions through creating and collaborating.

 “At the Q+ Crew, the process is just as important as the final product,” says Joban.
 “Regardless of what the product is, it’s beautiful because it comes from the heart and tells your story.”

 For many participants coming into the program, art has already found itself an important tool in their mental health kit.

 “It’s one of my favourite coping mechanisms,” shares one participant.
 “It’s really helped me through my depression, learning about my ethnicity and my sexuality.
 I’ve learned a lot through it.”